arrow-kt/arrow/kategory-docs/docs/docs/patterns/monadcomprehensions/README.md

 }.unsafeRunSync()
 ```

-Anything in the function inside `binding` can be imperative & sequential code that'll be executed when the datatype decides.
+Anything in the function inside `binding` can be imperative and sequential code that'll be executed when the datatype decides.
 In the case of `IO`, it is immediately run blocking the current thread using `unsafeRunSync()`.
-Let's expand the example by adding a second operation.
+Let's expand the example by adding a second operation:

 ```kotlin
 IO.monad().binding {